p3palazzo/comparative-histories/paper.md

 disjunction where the emphasis was on analysis rather than on synthesis" [@hoekstra:2014modernity2].

+Whether it is realistic to expect an architectural history curriculum to be predicated on fragments is a different story.
+The definition of history as a constant rearrangement of fragments [@bann:1987clio23;
+@tafuri:1977storico, 18] is certainly correct from the perspective of how original research works.
+However, those who put forward this notion, and who manipulate these fragments deftly, were themselves educated on comparative textbooks.
+The fact

-Still, the humanistic ideal of architecture education in the United States continued to demand some sort of universal, no-nonsense textbook.
+Moreover, the humanistic ideal of architecture education in the United States continued to demand some sort of universal, no-nonsense textbook.
 This need, coupled with postmodernism's renewed interest in the past as precedent, may have spurred the publication of Spiro Kostof's as well as